-Finance Act 2015 introduced Ireland's newest tax incentive for innovative companies; the Knowledge Development Box ("the KDB").
+Finance Act 2015 was signed into Irish law in late December 2015.
+The signing of the Act legislates for Ireland's newest tax incentive for innovative companies; the Knowledge Development Box ("the KDB").
 The KDB offers an effective tax rate of 6.25% on qualifying profits generated in periods commencing on or after 1 January 2016.